Kundalini Yoga FAQ

 For women students at this time of the month it is best to avoid navel exercises, inverted postures and strenuous kriyas.
 However, this is a very individual decision.

 Those with certain health or other issues should modify their Kundalini Yoga practice accordingly.
 Students who are overweight, suffer from high blood pressure, or have pre-existing injuries are strongly advised to consult with a medical physician when formulating their practice, to avoid doing any exercises which might exacerbate the condition.

-Introduced by Yogi Bhajan, Yogi Tea is tasty, health promoting, energizing and cleansing.
+Yogi Tea is tasty, health promoting, energizing and cleansing.
 A gentle and stimulating tonic for your entire system, it makes you feel good and is very much a part of the yogic lifestyle.

 You can purchase your Yogi Tea direct from Yoga Technology, here in our online store.

 Kundalini Yoga is dynamic in its practice, vast in practical information and powerful in its experience.
 It incorporates the physical, mental and spiritual aspects of yoga into one cohesive and integrated system.
 It has a much broader emphasis on breathing, meditation, hand positions or mudras, chanting or mantra, and spirituality.